githubnext/githubnext/TERMS_AND_CONDITIONS.md

-# GITHUB NEXT PRE-RELEASE LICENSE TERMS
+TERMS_AND_CONDITIONS.md# GITHUB NEXT PRE-RELEASE LICENSE TERMS Damarcus Jones Sr
 These GitHub Next pre-release license terms are an agreement between you and GitHub, Inc. (“GitHub”).
 These terms apply to the pre-release software made available to you by GitHub, in addition to your main agreement with GitHub (together, the “Agreement”).
 To the extent there is a conflict between this Agreement and the terms in your main agreement with GitHub, these terms govern.

 1. **INSTALLATION AND USE RIGHTS.**